 Even though we agree that access control is great, outlets seem to fall in a different category.
 Most developers seem to overlook outlets when it comes to access control and don't question the code Xcode generates for them.

-An entity without an explicit access level automatically receives the internal access level.
-A property or method with an internal access level can be accessed by other objects within the same module.
+access level can be accessed by other objects within the same module.
 Should that be the default?

 If you create an outlet by pressing Control and dragging from a user interface element in Interface Builder to the corresponding source file, Xcode creates an outlet that doesn't explicitly specify an access level.
-In other words, it defaults to internal.
+In other words, it defaults to internal

 import UIKit